ppy/osu-wiki/news/2022/2022-12-16-project-loved-december-2022.md

 180 – 280 BPM, 3:14 | 5.47★ – 7.43★\
 *description written by ::Gamelan4::{ user=9856910 }*

-We are sure there's a lot of people waiting for something spicy, fun and memorable in their osu! playlist, so we are happy to bring the infamous duo of ::Myckoll::{ user=554976 } and [Ulqui](https://osu.ppy.sh/users/1263669) once again in Loved with their *Taiko Reggaeton Pack*, a compilation of both classics and recent anthems of the genre, hence the Varios Artistas as the artist.
+We are sure there's a lot of people waiting for something spicy, fun and memorable in their osu! playlist, so we are happy to bring the infamous duo of ::Myckoll::{ user=554976 } and ::Ulqui::{ user=1263669 } once again in Loved with their *Taiko Reggaeton Pack*, a compilation of both classics and recent anthems of the genre, hence the Varios Artistas as the artist.

 There's nothing better to celebrate those December festivities with, so go ahead and add some dembow to your rhythm gaming experience.
 The Hispanic community has for sure been doing just that, making this map set a top pick in multiplayer lobbies and gain more than enough popularity to reach the ears of us Loved captains.
 It's time for some dembow drum mashing, so go ahead and try this map out!